Judge Rule Against Google Allows Antitrust Lawsuit To Go On - ExBulletin

 The lawsuit alleged that Live Nation had a monopoly on the amphitheater, but the judge failed to consider reasonable alternatives to the amphitheater venue, such as indoor concert halls and arenas.
 It ruled that the plaintiff failed to prove monopoly.

 Brinkema said the question of how to define the market in which Google allegedly holds exclusive rights will be a key issue in the lawsuit.
-But the government’s burden of proof will increase in court.
+But she said that at this preliminary stage, the government’s arguments were plausible enough to move the case forward.

 Following the hearing, Google released a statement from its vice president of global advertising, Dan Taylor, saying the lawsuit is a major challenge to today’s dynamic digital advertising that competes with hundreds of companies including Amazon, Apple, Meta, Microsoft, TikTok and others.
 I said it ignores the reality of space.